Sumitomo Mitsui Trust Holdings Inc. Sells 210 Shares of Graco Inc. (NYSE:GGG)

 The company also recently announced a quarterly dividend, which will be paid on Wednesday, November 2nd.
 Investors of record on Monday, October 17th will be paid a dividend of $0.21 per share.
 This represents a $0.84 dividend on an annualized basis and a dividend yield of 1.34%.
 The ex-dividend date is Friday, October 14th.
 Graco’s dividend payout ratio (DPR) is 33.07%.

-GGG has been the subject of a number of research analyst reports.
-Robert W. Baird downgraded shares of Graco from an “outperform” rating to a “neutral” rating and set a $61.00 target price for the company. in a research report on Thursday, July 14th.
+GGG has been the subject of a number of recent research reports.
 DA Davidson cut their price objective on shares of Graco to $70.00 in a research report on Tuesday, August 9th.
-Finally, StockNews.com initiated coverage on shares of Graco in a research report on Wednesday, October 12th.
+StockNews.com initiated coverage on shares of Graco in a research report on Wednesday, October 12th.
 They set a “hold” rating for the company.
+Finally, Robert W. Baird downgraded shares of Graco from an “outperform” rating to a “neutral” rating and set a $61.00 price objective for the company. in a research report on Thursday, July 14th.
 Five analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
 Based on data from MarketBeat.com, Graco currently has an average rating of “Hold” and an average price target of $71.00.

 Insider Activity at Graco